iAmAdi1007/GenAI-Cohort/custom-tokenizer/README.md

 Encoding is done by taking each word and dividing it into chunks, eg: Cat -> 'C' (chunk of size 1) -> 'at'(chunk of size 2) .
 For a chunk size greater than that of 1, the encoded string will be seperated by a |(pipe).

 For better optimization, the encoding is memoized too 🔥🔥

+How to get Started?? 🤔🤔

+SIMPLE!!

+Step 1: npm i tokeniser-package

+Step 2: import the Tokenizer Class from tokeniser-package i.e.

+       import { Tokenizer } from "tokeniser-package";

+Step 3: use the exposed methods "encode" / "decode" from the class instance